Brentwood Secondary College

 Brentwood Secondary College is a co-educational, public high school, located in Glen Waverley, Victoria, Australia.

 Glen Waverley South Primary School adjoins the college, and they have their own oval, which is used for many sport activities such as cricket, soccer and Australian football.

 History

 Brentwood Secondary College opened in 1969.

-In recent years, the number of students attending the college has increased.
 Brentwood currently has about 1535 students enrolled in years 7 to 12.
-The year levels are divided into junior school (years 7-9) and senior school (years 11 and 12) with 2-year level coordinators for each year level respectively.
+The year levels are divided into junior school (years 7–9) and senior school (years 11 and 12) with 2-year level coordinators for each year level respectively.

 Each sub-school will be led by a head of school and supported by 2 student managers for each sub-school year level.